kickofitall/group-favorite-folders/README.md

 # Group Favorite Folders

-## An extension for Thunderbird 115+ (Supernova) that groups and sorts favorites folders in the compact view.
+## An extension for Thunderbird 115+ that groups and sorts favorites folders in the compact view.

 **The plugin only affects the favorites folders with the compact view (flat, no hierarchy).**